asu-iris/course_robotics/lec3-basic-kin/basic-kinematics.md

 # Basic Kinematics

-The pose of a rigid body in 3D space is represented by its position and orientation with respect to a reference frame.
+The pose of a rigid body in 3D space is described by its position and orientation with respect to a reference frame.
 As in {numref}`pose_rigid_body`, let
 $O-xyz$ be the reference frame and
 $\{\boldsymbol{x}, \boldsymbol{y}, \boldsymbol{z}\}$ be the unit vectors